dimitark/retainer/README.md

 The library's main component is the **Bucket**.
 A bucket is bound to the lifecycle of a single Activity or Fragment.
 It is created only and when the user requests one, for a specific Activity/Fragment.
 It can be done by calling the static **getBucket(...)** method of the Retainer class, and passing a reference of an Activity or a Fragment.
-The Bucket is destoyed when it's parent Activity/Fragment is destroyed.
+On configuration change, the Bucket is re-attached to the newly created Activity/Fragment.

 The only limitation this library has, is that a *Bucket* that is bound to a non-retained Fragment's lifecycle, **can be used only from the onCreateView(...) method of the Fragment's lifecycle on.** If the fragment is retained - a Bucket can be requested anytime.